 Key Facts

-- Visa.
-Colombia’s digital nomad visa needs only about US$684 a month in foreign income and runs up to two years.
+• Visa.
+Colombia’s digital nomad visa needs about US$1,400 a month in foreign income (three times the minimum wage) and runs up to two years.

 Medellín has gone from cautionary tale to the most talked-about expat city in South America: eternal-spring weather, a metro that works, world-class cafés, and a cost of living that lets a remote salary breathe.
 It is also a city actively managing its own popularity, from rising rents to an immigration crackdown on badly behaved visitors.
 Here is what you need to know about living in Medellín as an expat in 2026.